membraneframework-labs/webrtc-server/examples/auth/README.md

 $ mix start
 ```

-You can join videochat in: `https://YOUR-IP-ADDRESS:PORT/`.
-After logging in, you should see video
+You can join videochat in: `https://YOUR-IP-ADDRESS:PORT/` (by default, it will be
-stream from your and every other peer cameras.
+https://0.0.0.0:8443/).
+After logging in, you should see video stream from your and every other
+peer cameras.

 ## Copyright and License